WSWUP/gridwxcomp/paper/paper.md

 # Design and Features

 ``gridwxcomp`` is a Python 3 package that consists of five core submodules and two utility submodules (\autoref{fig:fig1}). ``gridwxcomp`` can process the following meteorological variables: air temperature (minimum and maximum), dew point temperature, shortwave radiation, wind speed, vapor pressure, relative humidity (minimum, maximum, and average), and grass (short) and alfalfa (tall) reference evapotranspiration (ET).
 Daily gridded weather datasets hosted on Google Earth Engine can be accessed and compared against station data using ``gridwxcomp`` as long as the user has access to the dataset collection.
-Eexample public datasets include: CONUS404 [@Rasmussen2023], ERA5-Land [@MuozSabater2021], gridMET [@Abatzoglou2013], NLDAS [@Mitchell2004], RTMA [@DePondeca2011], and spatial CIMIS [@Hart2009].
+Example public datasets include: CONUS404 [@Rasmussen2023], ERA5-Land [@MuozSabater2021], gridMET [@Abatzoglou2013], NLDAS [@Mitchell2004], RTMA [@DePondeca2011], and spatial CIMIS [@Hart2009].

 ![Flowchart diagram of submodules and data processing pipeline of ``gridwxcomp``.\label{fig:fig1}](figure1.pdf)